Terms & Conditions of Sale

 Loss and Damage Waiver.

 (a) We are not regulated by the FSA for the provision of insurance to clients.
 However, we for our own protection assume liability for property consigned to us at mid pre-sale estimate.
-To justify accepting liability, we make a charge of 1.5% of the hammer price plus VAT or, if unsold, our mid estimate of the hammer price. (b) If the owner of goods consigned instructs us in writing not to take such action, they then remain at owner's risk unless and until the property in them passes to the Buyer or they are collected by or on behalf of the owner, and clause 4(a) is inapplicable.
+To justify accepting liability, we make a charge of 1.25% of the hammer price plus VAT. (b) If the owner of goods consigned instructs us in writing not to take such action, they then remain at owner's risk unless and until the property in them passes to the Buyer or they are collected by or on behalf of the owner, and clause 4(a) is inapplicable.

 The cost of any illustrations is borne by you.
 If we consider that the lot should be illustrated your permission will usually be asked first.
 The copyright in respect of such illustrations shall be the property of us, the auctioneers, as is the text of the catalogue.